Illustrations from Drawer Design

 offering a personalized payment plan through goal setting (P3 feature)

 demonstrating spending on a graph to keep users on track to meet their goals

 On the other hand, the business value would be added by:

 Creating a more accessible mobile banking experience

-Building brand loyalty: a delightful experience for users to rapidly pay of debt and will associate that with your bank.
+Building brand loyalty by creating a delightful experience for users to pay for debt and associate that with your bank rapidly.

 Divide and Conquer